Nightguards & Mouthguards In Warrensburg and Oak Grove, MO

 Nightguards Protect You From Teeth Grinding

 Nightguards are a specialized type of mouthguard designed to help relieve symptoms of bruxism.
 Bruxism, more commonly referred to as the grinding or clenching of teeth, is a subconscious habit responsible for causing temporomandibular joint (TMJ) problems as well as the wearing down of teeth.

 Bruxism is very common, though its origin differs from patient to patient and is most often associated with anxiety and stress.
 Emotional tension, anger, and frustration can cause people to start grinding their teeth in response to stressful times in their lives.
 A nightguard acts as a barrier to stop your teeth from grinding together during sleep.
 It can also be worn during the day to help break the habit.

 Despite its commonality, many people who suffer from bruxism are’nt even aware of the problem as most people’s symptoms occur while asleep.
 Although symptoms may not always be present, there are a number of clues that may signal you are suffering from bruxism:

 - Waking up in the morning with a headache or facial tension/pain that dissipates as the day goes along

 - Teeth that suddenly become sensitive to hot and cold

 - Teeth whose chewing surfaces have become dull and flat

-If it is determined that you suffer from bruxism, we can custom fabricate an appliance (night guard) that can be worn during sleep or at home.
-This comfortable appliance will help prevent damage to your teeth and alleviate any of the discomfort associated with bruxism.
 In most cases, simply wearing a nightguard will eliminate the problem.
 If the condition persists, however, we can suggest a number of alternative treatments and relaxation methods that may relieve the symptoms.

 Schedule An Appointment